dharmafly/noodle/README.md

 Adding a quote to your project
 ------------------------------

-If you have a quote that sums up the ideas in your project, you can optionally add it by editing your [`_config-local.yml`](#site-variables-1).
+If you have a quote that sums up the ideas in your project, you can optionally add it by editing your [local config file](#site-variables-1).

     quote:
       quote: Promises are the uniquely human way of ordering the future, making it predictable and reliable to the extent that this is humanly possible.